 3. Serve an Apprenticeship (Two to Five Years)

-A large number of refrigeration technicians get a start on their career paths by serving an apprenticeship – that is, working under a fully qualified, licensed, and experienced refrigeration technician until they have gained sufficient knowledge and experience to work unsupervised.
+Many refrigeration technicians get a start on their career paths by serving an apprenticeship – that is, working under a fully qualified, licensed, and experienced refrigeration technician until they have gained sufficient knowledge and experience to work unsupervised.

 For more information about the getting an HVAC apprenticeship, click here.

-Apprentices who are willing to work within an official union structure will be paid according to required union terms, meaning that they will be paid a predetermined minimum starting salary upon completing their apprenticeship – which will last between two and five years at the most.
+Apprentices willing to work within an official union structure will be paid according to required union terms, meaning that they will be paid a predetermined minimum starting salary upon completing their apprenticeship – which will last between two and five years at the most.

 4. Complete the Required EPA Section 608 Certification

-- Type I – Small Appliances
+- Class I – Small Appliances

-- Type II – High-pressure Appliances
+- Class II – High-pressure Appliances

-- Type III – Low pressure appliances
+- Class III – Low-pressure appliances

 5. Apply for and Obtain the Relevant State or Local Licensure